Layouts and Pages

 prop to the component:

-is the primary and recommended way to navigate between routes in your Next.js application.
-However, you can also use the useRouter
+is the primary way to navigate between routes in Next.js.
+You can also use the useRouter

 hook for more advanced navigation.